 Carlie has a B.S. in Special Education, M.S. in Counseling.
 Most recently, Carlie worked at EPU Children’s Center as a Resource Specialist serving parents of children living with disabilities and then directed a parent leadership group for disability advocacy through storytelling and public speaking.

-Carlie lives in Fresno, CA with her two daughters and her husband Jeff.
+Carlie lives in Royal Oak, Michigan with her two daughters, Vivienne and Sidelle, her husband Jeff and their redbone coonhound, Ypsie.
 She needs hot yoga, a good book, and thrift store shopping to maintain sanity.

 Stephanie is a proud mother of two children, a wife, and is currently a stay-at-home mom.
 Prior to becoming a stay-at-home mom, Stephanie graduated from Georgia Southern University with a Bachelors in Early Childhood Education and taught a combination of third- and first-grade classes for six years.
 Her daughter, Charlotte, was born after an uncomplicated birth and pregnancy.
 She was diagnosed with epilepsy at nine weeks old and her developmental delays became noticeable shortly after.
 At two years old, Charlotte was diagnosed with a mutation in her NR2F1 gene.
 The first thing she and her husband did was google the syndrome.
 They were surprised to see very few resources and found little information on the progression of the syndrome.
 This is what motivated Stephanie to aid in the creation of the NR2F1 Foundation.
 Stephanie hopes to be a strong advocate for the community and is honored to be working with such a dedicated group of individuals.